regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 Credit classes, projects, and batches are stored as objects in on-chain application state.
 Each object has a `metadata` field that can be any arbitrary `string` with a maximum length of `256`.
 There are no additional restrictions on `metadata` but it was designed for content hashes.

 Regen Network Development uses a custom [Internationalized Resource Identifier (IRI)](../../modules/data/01_concepts#iri) as the value of `metadata` for credit classes, projects, and batches created and managed by Regen Registry.
 If you are managing your own credit origination process, we recommend doing the same.
-If you use the same IRI generation method, your data will be readable by Regen Network Development applications.
+If you use the same IRI format, your data will be readable by Regen Network Development applications.

 The IRI contains a content hash with embedded information about how the content hash was created and how the data was hashed.
 To generate IRIs for the `metadata` fields of a credit class, project, and batch, we first need to construct "graph" data using JSON-LD format.
 When we say "graph" data here, we mean data that is RDF compliant (see [Resource Description Framework (RDF)](https://www.w3.org/RDF/)).